 For a true mad scientist’s approach, try What’s the Scoop?, which utilizes liquid nitrogen to fast-freeze its handcrafted treats for unbelievable creaminess.
 Rotating flavors include Maple Jack (as in Jack Daniel’s whiskey) Bacon Brittle and peanut butter curry.
 Experimentation has rarely tasted this sweet.

 Craving something lighter?
-In Northeast Portland, Eb & Bean offers frozen yogurt with a Portland twist, namely gourmet, all-natural and scratch-made toppings like roasted hazelnuts, dye-free sprinkles and Fleur de Lis cinnamon-sugar doughnuts.
-Plus, the shop caters to a dairy-free diet with an almond-milk-based yogurt and non-dairy toppings.
+Eb & Bean offers frozen yogurt with a Portland twist, namely gourmet, all-natural and scratch-made toppings like roasted hazelnuts, dye-free sprinkles and Fleur de Lis cinnamon-sugar doughnuts.
+Plus, both shops cater to a dairy-free diet with an almond-milk-based yogurt and non-dairy toppings.

 While all of these Portland favorites offer dairy-free options (like Salt & Straw’s popular coconut-caramel flavor), some Portland shops specialize in catering to a dairy-free diet.
 All of the frozen treats at Back to Eden Bakery are vegan and gluten-free, letting sweet-seekers with restricted diets choose soft serve or traditional hard-scoop ice creams — in flavors like chocolate or cherry amaretto — to enjoy with toppings or in a variety of shakes, floats, sundaes and banana splits.